 - Secondary cataracts that develop in people with medical conditions (such as diabetes) or in those who use steroids

 - Traumatic cataracts that develop as a result of an eye injury

 The following factors may increase a person's risk for developing cataracts:

 - Being older than 50

 - Certain medications, such as steroids

-- Having an infection such as rubella, taking drugs, or having radiation therapy during pregnancy
+- An infection, such as rubella, during pregnancy

 - Metabolic disorders, such as diabetes

 - High-voltage electrical injury